Turkey and Syria earthquake death toll passes 21000 first aid convoy enters northwest Syria 10 latest updates3 min read

 Ankara.
 The death toll due to the earthquake in Turkey and Syria is increasing.
-Experts involved in the teams engaged in relief and rescue work in the severe cold believe that it is about 100 hours before the earthquake.
-While after 72 hours of a major natural disaster like an earthquake, the chances of more people surviving in the debris keep decreasing.
-The death toll from the earthquake in Turkey and Syria has risen to over 21,000.
+Experts involved in the teams engaged in relief and rescue work in the severe cold believe that after 72 hours of the earthquake, the hopes of more people surviving in the debris are continuously decreasing.
+According to a news agency AFP, the death toll from the earthquake in Turkey and Syria has risen to above 21,000.
 On the other hand, the first medical aid of the United Nations has reached the area occupied by the rebels of Syria.
 However, officials believe that with the passage of time, the hopes of saving more people are decreasing.
 Here are the 10 latest updates on the Turkey-Syria earthquake:

-- In the car parking lot of a hospital in the southern Turkish city of Antakya, people put the bodies of their relatives in body bags and started searching for other missing relatives.
+- , In the car parking lot of a hospital in the southern Turkish city of Antakya, people put their relatives in body bags as they search for other missing relatives.
 From this, the devastation caused by the earthquake can be estimated.

-- Dozens of countries, including China and the US, have pledged to help earthquake victims in Turkey and Syria.
+- , Dozens of countries, including China and the US, have pledged to help.
 The World Bank said it would provide $1.78 billion in aid to Turkey to help with relief and rescue efforts.
 The World Bank said it would offer $780 million in immediate assistance from two existing projects in Turkey.
 While $ 1 billion will be given separately for relief and reconstruction.

 First read breaking news in Hindi News18 Hindi| Read today’s latest news, live news updates, most reliable Hindi news website News18 Hindi.